cfpb/design-manual/global-elements/heroes.md

 <h3>Hero variations</h3>

 <h4>Photo</h4>
+- Two images must be created, one for large and one for small screens
+- Large and small screen images should contain the same elements but can differ compositionally
 - When selecting a photo include a 30px horizontal margin of clear space between text and image area
 - Type contrast ratios cannot be mathematically determined for photos so special care should be paid when selecting these images
-- Small and large screen images should contain the same elements but can differ compositionally
 - To conserve vertical space, small screen image should be as short as possible
 - Photo dimensions for large screens (exact): 1230px x 285px
 - Photo dimensions for small screens: 600px (exact) x 338px (maximum)